cloudsoldier/Terraform_Project-Azure_DevOps-Automation/Part - 1/01-Project_overview.md

   __________________________________

-  # Additional Lab Modifications and Integrations
+  # Planned Lab Modifications and Integrations

-- Modify the lab to work with Azure DevOps and Azure Cloud.
+- I will modify the lab to work with Azure DevOps and Azure Cloud.
-- Integrate the lab with GitHub.
+- I will integrate the lab with GitHub.
-- Create a service connection between Azure DevOps and GitHub.
+- I will create a service connection between Azure DevOps and GitHub.
-- Set up a service connection between Azure DevOps and Azure Cloud using a Service Principal (SP) account.
+- I will set up a service connection between Azure DevOps and Azure Cloud using a Service Principal (SP) account.
-- Create a pipeline in Azure DevOps to deploy the code on Azure Cloud.
+- I will create a pipeline in Azure DevOps to deploy the code on Azure Cloud.